A Walk in the Park

-I was on a research trip and had stopped in Birmingham, Alabama to visit the Birmingham Civil Rights Institute.
-Across the street from the Institute is Kelly Ingram Park.
-The park was once the site of some of the worst acts of civil rights violence and is now a site of memory.
+A research trip took me to the Birmingham Civil Rights Institute in Birmingham, Alabama.
+The park across the road was the site of some of the worst acts of civil rights violence.
+It is now an important site of memory.
 Its history is retold through sculptures and other art installations throughout.

-It was July and so I decided to stroll through the park first thing in the morning before it got too hot.
-I was studying a sculpture depicting vicious, snarling dogs when I heard a voice behind me say, “nothing has changed you know.”
+It was a July morning so I decided to stroll through the park before it got too hot.
+I had paused to study a sculpture depicting vicious, snarling dogs when I heard a voice behind me.
+“Nothing has changed you know.”
 I turned around to see who’d spoken and there was Willy.

-In Willy’s rhetorical question was a powerful assertion of sameness about people–all people.
-He knew that love is buried among the differences that so many use as licenses to hate and exclude.
-He also knew that everyone, no matter how much or how little he or she has, can both give and receive love.
+Willy’s rhetorical question was a powerful assertion of sameness about people.
+He knew that love is buried among the differences that many take as license to hate and exclude.
+He also knew that everyone can both give and receive love.
 It costs nothing to do either.
-We are all equally rich in this regard.
-Why, then, is it so easy to be stingy with our love?
+We are all equally rich in this resource.
+Why, then, are we often stingy with our love?
 What’s the payoff?
 I don’t know.

 I did not enter that park expecting to have a conversation with a stranger, let alone a life-altering one.
-But maybe I should have entered that park looking for an opportunity to have one.
-If Willy hadn’t spoken to me, a stranger, that day, I’d have missed out on an amazing encounter.
+I learned to look for such opportunities.
+If Willy hadn’t spoken to me, a stranger, I’d have missed out on an amazing encounter.
 I probably would have just walked by him with little more than a nod and a “good morning.”

 It’s easy to walk by people like Willy.
-He didn’t look the way we generally expect wise people to look.
-Most of the time, therefore, he’s invisible.
+He didn’t look the way we expect wise people to look.
+He’d grown accustomed to being invisible to others.
 That’s tragic.
 There’s no telling what we miss out on when we don’t “see” and talk to people like Willy–strangers.
 Imagine what we might learn about ourselves and others simply by looking for opportunities to talk to people we don’t know.

 What do you think?
 Have you had encounters with strangers that have been meaningful in some way?
 How did they happen?
 Why were they valuable?
 And do you agree that there is merit in going out of our way to make them happen again?
 Share your thoughts below and please subscribe or follow my blog.